libktx/ktx/inject/README.md

 > No scopes?
 Huh?

 How often do you need these in simple games, anyway?
-Agreed: more complex projects might benefit from features of mature projects like [Kodein](https://github.com/SalomonBrys/Kodein), but in most simple games you just end up needing some glue between the components.
+More complex projects might benefit from features of mature projects like [Koin](https://insert-koin.io/), but in most simple games you just end up needing some glue between the components.
 Sometimes simplicity is something you aim for.

 As for testing scope, it should be obvious that you can just register different components during testing.
 Don't worry, classes using `ktx-inject` are usually trivial to test.

 > Not even any named providers?

 Nope.
-Providers are mapped to the class of instances that they return and that's it.
+Providers are mapped to the class of instances that they return - and that's it.
 Criteria systems - which are a sensible alternative to simple string names - are somewhat easy to use when your system is based on annotations, but we don't have much to work with when the goal is simplicity.

-If desperately want to use string as IDs of components, create your custom container class with overloaded `get` or `invoke` operator - it could be worse than `inject<Sprites>()["player"]`, if you think about it.
-I've certainly _seen_ worse!

 > Kodein-style single-parameter factories, anyone?